What services does Career Services provide?

 Follow the instructions to log in to Handshake here.
 If you’re a current student, you already have a Handshake account and will log in with your Boise State credentials.
 If you’re an alumni, you will need to create an account.

-If I need help choosing a major, should I contact the Career Center or the Advising and Academic Support Center?
+If I need help choosing a major, should I contact Career Services or the Advising and Academic Support Center?

-I’m trying to access the Sigi3 career assessment, but it says I need to contact the Career Center.
+I’m trying to access the Sigi3 career assessment, but it says I need to contact Career Services.

 Career assessments are used as part of the career counseling process, so in order to access the assessment, you’ll need to schedule an appointment with a career counselor.
 Your career counselor will help you determine what assessment is appropriate to meet your needs, discuss goals and objectives for completing the assessment, and review the results with you.